-Strong Leads: A Film Seminar for High School Girls is a free after-school program spotlighting films by women and gender-nonconforming artists.
-It is designed for 10th, 11th and 12th girls of all identities.
+Strong Leads: A Film Seminar for High School Girls is a free after-school program spotlighting films by women.
+It is designed for 10th, 11th and 12th girls of all identities including gender-nonconforming youth.
 A presentation of the Belcourt’s education and engagement program, Strong Leads explores gender representation in cinema, in the Hollywood establishment, and in film discourse.

-Students will meet at the Belcourt Tuesdays, November 1-22, 4:00-7:30pm, to watch films and discuss with their peers.
+Students will meet at the Belcourt Tuesdays, April 4 to 25, 4:00-7:30pm, to watch films and discuss with their peers.
 Strong Leads is facilitated by Allison Inman, the Belcourt’s education and engagement director, and Jessie Griffith, the Belcourt’s theatre operations director and education associate.